-Aikido roughly translates to the way of harmonising energies.
-In Aikido, an attack is not blocked but redirected by means of dynamic, flowing and seemingly effortless movements, and finally controlled.
-This is achieved by blending in with the initially opposing movement and intention while staying calm and centered.
+Aikido is a Japanese martial art for unifying body and mind, and roughly translates to the way of harmonising energies.
+The origin of Aikido lies in the ancient art of sword fencing by the Samurai knights.
+In Aikido, an attack is not blocked, but redirected by means of flowing and seemingly effortless movements.
+This is achieved by blending in with the opposing action while staying calm and centred.